 All toilet buildings have unisex baby changing facilities.
 While we welcome breastfeeding across the site, if you wish to have a private and quiet space, please speak to a team member who can find you the best location on the day.
 Find out more about our baby facilities on our Visiting with kids page.

 If you think you've lost something at the Eden Project, drop us an email on firstname.lastname@example.org.

 Can I fly my drone at the Eden Project?

 No, we don’t allow members of the public to fly drones of any size over any part of the Eden site.

 Accessibility at the Eden Project

 Is the project accessible by wheelchairs, pushchairs, or people with limited mobility?

-Can I hire a wheelchair or mobility scooter?
+Can I hire a wheelchair?